As a dentist, I always recommend using a fluoride toothpaste.

 How does fluoride prevent cavities?

-There is a full explanation of the decay process here, but to summarize: decay is where the enamel surface of the tooth is dissolved by acids, produced by bacteria in the mouth.
+To summarize: decay is where the enamel surface of the tooth is dissolved by acids, produced by bacteria in the mouth.
 This enamel surface is made up of crystals containing hydroxyapatite.
 The bacteria are fed by sugars we consume as part of our diet.

 So why is it important to use toothpaste containing fluoride?
 Fluoride prevents cavities by: